kirill-gerasimenko/fsharp-wpf-mvc-series_wiki/INotifyPropertyChanged-Type-Provider.md

   3. Going forward I certainly plan to implement same [[Derived Properties]] feature as one for dynamic proxy based models.
 I don't see how it can be implemented for "erased types".
   4. Once user refers to model prototypes assembly binary it's locked.
 Visual Studio has be re-opened in case prototypes assembly needs be recompiled which is certainly sub-optimal experience.

-#4 is really nasty problem.
-I spent quite some looking for solution (like custom remote domain) but hit the wall.
+\#4 is really nasty problem.
+I spent quite some looking for solution (like custom remote domain + shadowing) but hit the wall.

-#1, #2 and #3 can be solved if I'll switch to "generated types" type provider.
+\#1, \#2 and \#3 can be solved if I'll switch to "generated types" type provider.
 I'm lookinf forward to this  challenge.

+###Round #3 - "generated types" + (probably) custom runtime base class

+*To be continued ...*

+P.S.
+Besides F# records as prototypes, I also was thinking to provide support for C#-style view models. "generated types" type provider will generated view by sub-typing and support INPC by overriding virtual properties.
+Parametric constructors preserved.
+But unless problem \#4 is solved it cannot be made practical.